 Cankaya Ankara, Turkey Travel Guide

 Cultural and Historical Framework: Anıtkabir is a profound symbol of Turkish nationalism and the modern Turkish state.
 It is a site of deep respect, functioning as a national pilgrimage destination for Turks.
-The site depicts the spirit of independence and the vision of a secular republic.
+The site depicts the spirit of freedom and the vision of a secular republic.

 These landmarks serve as historical and cultural cornerstones of Ankara, each offering unique perspectives on the city's identity.